 On May 11, 2011, the Company partially placed in-service the Residences on The Avenue, the residential component of its 2221 I Street, NW development project located in Washington, DC.
-The residential component is comprised of 335 units and retail space aggregating approximately 325,000 square feet.
+The residential component is comprised of 335 apartment units and approximately 50,000 square feet of retail space.
+On July 13, 2011, the Company completed and fully placed in-service the residential component of the development project.

 On May 24, 2011, the Company signed a lease with a law firm for approximately 184,000 square feet at 250 West 55th Street in New York City.
-In conjunction with the execution of the lease, the Company has resumed development of the planned approximately 989,000 square foot Class A office project and has commenced capitalization of interest.
+In conjunction with the execution of the lease, the Company resumed development of the planned approximately 989,000 square foot Class A office project and commenced capitalization of interest.